-In September 2021, we announced the initiation of the first site for our pivotal ReMEDy2 trial, a Phase 2/3 clinical trial of DM199 for the treatment of AIS and the first participant was enrolled in November 2021.
-The ReMEDy2 trial is a randomized, double-blind, placebo-controlled Phase 2/3 adaptive trial intended to enroll approximately 350 participants at up to 75 sites in the United States.
-Participants enrolled in the trial will be treated with either DM199 or placebo within 24 hours of the onset of AIS symptoms.
-The trial excludes patients with large vessel occlusions and imaging evidence of brain damage and those treated with tissue plasminogen activator (tPA) or any other thrombolytic.
-The study population is representative of the approximately 80% of AIS patients who do not have treatment options today, primarily due to the limitations on treatment with mechanical thrombectomy or tPA, which must be dosed within 4.5 hours from symptom onset.
+We are currently conducting our ReMEDy2 clinical trial of DM199 for the treatment of AIS.
+Our ReMEDy2 clinical trial is a Phase 2/3, adaptive design, randomized, double-blind, placebo-controlled trial intended to enroll approximately 350 patients at up to 100 sites globally.
+Patients enrolled in the trial will be treated with either DM199 or placebo within 24 hours of the onset of AIS symptoms.
+The trial excludes patients treated with tPA, a thrombolytic agent intended to dissolve blood clots, and those with large vessel occlusions.
+The study population is representative of the approximately 80% of AIS patients who do not have treatment options today, primarily due to the limitations on treatment with tPA and/or mechanical thrombectomy.
+We believe that the proposed trial has the potential to serve as a pivotal registration study of DM199 in this patient population.

-The ReMEDy2 trial has two separate, independent, primary endpoints and is powered for success with either endpoint: 1) physical recovery from stroke as measured by the well-established modified Rankin Scale (mRS) at day 90, and 2) the rate of ischemic stroke recurrence through day 90.
-Secondary endpoints for the trial will evaluate, among other things, mRS shift (which shows the treatment effect on participants across the full spectrum of stroke severity), participant deaths and the National Institute of Health Stroke Score (NIHSS) and Barthel Index stroke scale.
-Recurrent strokes represent 25% of all ischemic strokes, often occurring in the first few weeks after an initial stroke and are typically more disabling, costly, and fatal than initial strokes.
+The primary endpoint of the ReMEDy2 trial is physical recovery from stroke as measured by the well-established modified Rankin Scale (mRS) at day 90.
+The mRS is a commonly used scale for measuring the degree of disability or dependence in the daily activities of people who have suffered a stroke.
+Secondary endpoints for the trial will evaluate, among other things, mRS shift (which shows the treatment effect on participants across the full spectrum of stroke severity), participant deaths, the National Institute of Health Stroke Score (NIHSS) and Barthel Index (BI) stroke scales and stroke recurrence.
+Recurrent strokes represent 25% of all ischemic strokes, often occurring in the first few weeks after an initial stroke and are typically more disabling, costly and fatal than initial strokes.

-On July 6, 2022, we announced that the FDA placed a clinical hold on the IND for our Phase 2/3 ReMEDy2 trial.
-The clinical hold was issued following the Company voluntarily pausing participant enrollment in the trial to investigate three unexpected instances of clinically significant hypotension (low blood pressure) occurring shortly after initiation of the intravenous (IV) dose of DM199.
+We voluntarily paused participant enrollment in the ReMEDy2 trial to investigate three unexpected instances of clinically significant hypotension (low blood pressure) occurring shortly after initiation of the intravenous (IV) dose of DM199.
 The acutely low blood pressure levels in the three participants recovered back to their baseline blood pressure within minutes after the IV infusion was stopped, and the participants suffered no injuries.
-In response to the FDA's clinical hold letter, on September 16, 2022, we submitted to the FDA supporting in-vitro data that the cause of the hypotensive events was likely related to switching to a new type of IV bag for use in the ReMEDy2 trial rather than continue with the type of IV bag used in the prior ReMEDy 1 trial, where DM199 was generally safe and well tolerated and no hypotensive episodes were reported.
-While there were no differences in the compatibility of DM199 with either type of IV bag, we observed significant differences in DM199 binding between the two types of IV bags used in the studies that we believe altered, and unintentionally elevated, the total amount of DM199 being administered to participants in the ReMEDy2 trial and thereby triggering the hypotensive events.
-In addition to our analysis of the events leading to and causing the hypotensive events, we also included in this FDA submission, proposed protocol modifications to address the mitigation of these events, including a reduction in the DM199 dose level for the initial IV dose to effectively match the well tolerated IV dose administered in the ReMEDy1 trial.
-Following review of this data, the FDA responded to our submission, indicating that the FDA was continuing the clinical hold and requesting, among other items, an additional in-use in vitro stability study of the IV administration of DM199, which includes testing the combination of the IV bag, IV tubing and any materials used during the infusion that come in contact with DM199 and the mechanical infusion pump, to further rule out any other cause of the hypotension events.
-In December 2022, we received written comments from the FDA clarifying its expectations for the design of the in-use study.
-These comments were incorporated into the study protocol and submitted to the FDA.
-In response the FDA recently indicated that the protocol appeared to be reasonable.
-The requested in-use study has been initiated and is being performed at an independent laboratory.
-The study is being conducted in two parts.
-Part 1 simulates actual use in the hospital and part 2 tests worst-case scenarios such as varying storage durations, temperature(s) and light.
-Part 1 is complete.
-DiaMedica believes data from part 1 confirms its conclusions from prior testing that the IV dose administered in the ReMEDy2 study was higher than planned due to the change in IV bag materials and was the cause of the hypotension, and that a dose revision in ReMEDy2 should avoid the clinically significant hypotension.
-We have submitted these results and conclusions to the FDA for feedback and to request confirmation that all issues of the clinical hold will have been addressed after submission of the data from part 2 of the in-use testing anticipated in April 2023.
+On July 6, 2022, we announced that the FDA placed a clinical hold on the investigational new drug application (IND) for our ReMEDy2 trial.
+In September 2022, we submitted to the FDA supporting in-vitro data that the cause of the hypotensive events was likely related to switching to a new type of IV bag for use in the ReMEDy2 trial rather than continue with the type of IV bag used in the prior ReMEDy1 trial, where DM199 was generally safe and well tolerated and no hypotensive episodes were reported.
+While there were no differences in the compatibility of DM199 with either type of IV bag, we observed significant differences in DM199 binding between the two types of IV bags we believe altered, and unintentionally elevated, the total amount of DM199 being administered to participants in the ReMEDy2 trial and thereby triggering the hypotensive events.
+We also included in this FDA submission, proposed protocol modifications to further address the mitigation of these events, including a reduction in the DM199 dose level for the initial IV dose to effectively match in the PVC IV bags, the well tolerated IV dose administered in the ReMEDy1 trial.
+Following review of this analysis, the FDA informed us that they were continuing the clinical hold and requesting, among other items, an additional in-use, in vitro stability study of all of the materials and equipment used in the IV administration of DM199, which included testing the combination of the IV bag.
+IV tubing and mechanical infusion pump, to further rule out any other cause of the hypotension events.
+The requested in-use study w